The Current Best — and Possibly the Only — DAC You Will Ever Need

 Build Quality

-Turn it around and the rear panel tells a different story.
-Balanced TRS outputs, single-ended RCA outputs, coaxial input, optical input (which doubles as an ADAT port), USB-C, the Bluetooth antenna connector, and the DC power socket are all neatly arranged and clearly labelled.
+Turn it around, and you get Balanced TRS outputs, single-ended RCA outputs, coaxial input, optical input (which doubles as an ADAT port), USB-C, the Bluetooth antenna connector, and the DC power socket are all neatly arranged and clearly labelled.

 Features and Performance